BDC Hamburger Icon

 Ask yourself the following questions to identify your channel management needs:

 • How many channels do you use?
 The number of channels you use will dictate your channel management needs.
-If you only have two channels, you don’t need to pay for a system that supports 10 channels.
+If you have only two channels, you don’t need to pay for a system that supports 10.

 • Do you exclusively use external channels?
 If you only use outside channels, you must support these partners with promotional materials.